survivejs/react-book/manuscript/15_language_features.md

 ...
 ```

+W> There are several gotchas related to the spread operator.
+Given it is *shallow* by default, it can lead to interesting behavior that might be unexpected.
+This is particularly true if you are trying to use it to clone an object using it.
+Josh Black discusses this problem in detail at his Medium post titled [Gotchas in ES2015+ Spread](https://medium.com/@joshblack/gotchas-in-es2015-spread-5db06dfb1e10).

 ## Object Shorthands

 In order to make it easier to work with objects, ES6 provides a variety of features just for this.
 To quote [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer), consider the examples below: